-In this Item 2, we are required to identify and discuss material changes since the last annual update of our brochure (which was on March 27, 2019).
-While this update to our brochure contains certain changes and updates since the last annual update of our brochure, we do not believe they constitute material changes.
-Due to market volatility in March 2020, assets under management presented for December 31, 2019 will likely differ from expected March 31, 2020 amounts.
+In this Item 2, we are required to identify and discuss material changes since the last annual update of our Brochure (which was on March 26, 2024).
+We filed an update to this Brochure on November 12, 2024 to reflect our new office address.
+While this update to our Brochure contains other changes and updates to certain information, we do not feel that they constitute material changes since we last filed an annual update to this Brochure.
+Clients and prospective clients, however, should review the entirety of this Brochure carefully.